Singlish phrases in Singapore

 I’m sure we’ve all experienced this at least once.
 But more than the sting from rejection, do remember that out of our Singaporean context, this phrase is actually asking you to physically eat yourself, and not on your own.

-Every English-speaking country has a unique take on the English language, and Singapore is no exception.
+Every English-speaking country has a unique take on the English language, and Singapore is no exception with all the Singlish phrases we speak on the daily.
 And when we’ve grown accustomed to the things we say, we tend to forget that some of the English phrases we commonly use in Singapore are technically not in standard English – which we may only realise when speaking to a foreigner.

 With this in mind, that’s where the Speak Good English Movement comes in.
 To help you brush up, check out the resources in their online portal.
 Between a pronunciation guide and a list of common English mistakes, it has everything you need to ensure you’re aware of what is standard English and what isn’t.